Acero-AD/youcook/README.md

 The reason for this is because allthough for simple cases, like this, calling the logic from the controller is enough I prefer to keep the separation of concerns.

 #### Testing
-For testing normally I prefer a unit test approach were the UNIT is a behavior instead a class alone.
+For testing normally I prefer a unit test approach where the UNIT is a behavior instead a class alone.

 This is because when taking behavior as the unit of testing you decople tests from code structure allowing for easier refactoring and maintenance.

-For this application I have mixed a bit because I testing the behavior starting from the controller.
+For this application I have mixed a bit because testing the behavior starting from the controller and finishing in the DB tests fully tests the paths.
 I have done it this way because the amount of tests is small and the size of the application allowed it.

 #### Frontend